 Corona and Bowtie Arches

-Corona Arch is a spectacular, photogenic arch located just west of Moab.
-Nearby, Bowtie Arch is also very scenic.
 The route to these arches makes one of the best short hikes in the Moab area.
-It is particularly good for children, offering plenty of adventure to keep them interested.
+Both of these hikes are particularly good for children, or other inexperienced hikers, offering plenty of adventure to keep them interested.

-The hike crosses open slickrock and then a ladder bolted to the rock allows visitors to climb a short cliff.
+The hikes cross open slickrock and then a ladder bolted to the rock allows visitors to climb a short cliff.
 In another spot, steps cut into the rock and a cable aid hikers as then ascend a steep slickrock ridge.

 After climbing the ladder and Moki steps, the trail puts you on top a large bench.
 You walk along the bench, skirting dropoffs, as the trail takes you under Bowtie Arch.
 Bowtie is a pothole-type arch located high on the cliff above the trail.